 - Reversals in trend usually occur when volatility increases.

-The chart below of the 5,000 ounce Silver futures contract illustrates the first point, that strong trends usually have low volatility:
+The chart below of the 5,000 ounce Silver futures contract illustrates the first point, that strong trends might have low volatility:

 As the price in silver futures was increasing, the volatility was steadily decreasing.
 The change in trend was characterized by increased volatility.

 When prices bottom, they are usually accompanied by increased volatility.
 An increase in the Volatility indicator after a recent decline, could signal that the price is bottoming.
-Exiting or reducing the size of short positions might be a good strategy.
-Other indicators would be used to determine when to enter a long position.
+A trader might exit or reduce the size of short positions during this time of increased volatility at a bottom.
+Other indicators would be used to determine when a trader might enter a long position.

-The chart below of the S&P 500 Emini Futures contract shows an example of how bottoms are usually marked by increases in volatility:
+The chart below of the S&P 500 Emini Futures contract shows an example of how bottoms can be marked by increases in volatility:

-Due to the general inverse relationship of volatility and price, the Volatility indicator can prove helpful in determing strong trends and potential price bottoms.
+Due to the general inverse relationship of volatility and price, the Volatility indicator might be useful in determing strong trends and potential price bottoms.
 Another similar tool is the VIX and VXN indexes that measure the implied volatility of CBOE index options (see: VIX & VXN Volatility Indices).